About My Musical Language (an imaginary Q & A)

 - Masterpieces don't have “best parts”: they are consistently and unfailingly excellent from the first note to the last.
 (That is what makes them masterpieces.)

 - I look for newness and goodness in contemporary music.
 But I also look for “legs.”
-To be entirely pleased and impressed, I have to feel that a new piece might enjoy some measure of success in the world, and actually go somewhere.
-It depresses me to hear a fine new piece that seems doomed by the unlikelihood that anyone will ever perform it again.
+To be entirely pleased and impressed, I need to feel that a new piece might enjoy some measure of success in the world, and actually go somewhere.
+It’s sad to hear a fine new piece that seems doomed by the unlikelihood that anyone will ever perform it again.

 - There’s a story about King Louis XIV (that may or may not be true).
 After seeing some kind of performance at his royal theatre, a courtier asked him if he enjoyed it.
 The king frowned and said, “We were not astonished!”
 I think this is a useful little story about the purpose of art, and about maintaining high artistic standards.
 If it’s not astonishing, it’s not really good enough.
 It’s good to have high standards, and to stay in touch with them.

-- I’m attracted to the concept of “Gebrauchsmusik” – yet I use the term in a very different sense than Paul Hindemith did.
-He used the term to mean works composed for a specific performer and/or occasion.
+- I’m attracted to the concept of “Gebrauchsmusik” – yet I use the term in a very different sense than the way it has been applied to the music of Paul Hindemith.
+With Hindemith, the term to means works composed for a specific performer and/or occasion.
 My interpretation of the term is the polar opposite: music that lends itself to performance by many different performers on many occasions.
 It’s not very often that I will write a piece with the expectation it will be performed only once, or that is only performable by certain specific musicians.

-- I believe it was Alberto Ginastera who said that if a composer has ho distinctive voice, he can’t bring distinctiveness to his music; and if he does have a distinctive voice, he will not be able to keep it out.
+- I believe it was Alberto Ginastera who said that if a composer doesn’t have a distinctive voice, he can’t bring distinctiveness into his music; and if he does have a distinctive voice, he will not be able to keep it out.
 (Or words to that effect.)
 He was probably right.

-- In music (and perhaps in other things, as well) ideas that may seem breathtakingly beautiful, wonderful and amazing in their simplicity often turn out to be more complex than they first appear.
+- In music (and perhaps in other things, as well) ideas that seem wonderful and amazing in their simplicity often turn out to be more complex than they first appear.

 - It is my considered opinion that most classical performers are better described as artisans, rather than artists.
 (I’m aware that this view may offend some people.)

 - In the movie Topsy Turvy, Gilbert says to Sullivan: "I have had what I deem to be a good idea – and such ideas are not three-a-penny.”
-This has been my experience, also: good ideas are not abundantly plentiful.
+This has been my experience, also: good ideas are not plentiful.
+(I’m aware that there are some composers who are constantly bursting with an abundance of ideas.
+I envy them.)